UltroEdward/REST-WS_Angular-2/README.md

 # measqa

-Simple web application with Hibernate and Jersey
+Simple web application with Hibernate and Jersey, and Bootstrap + jQuery MySQL ant tomcat reqired